 (b) that a contract be entered into accepting liability to pay to the distributor —

-(i) the amount that it costs, or would cost, the distributor to make the connection in the lowest cost way that is sustainable for making connections of that kind and is in accordance with accepted good industry practice as it would be applied by a prudent distributor; or
+(i) the amount that it costs, or would cost, the distributor to make the connection in the lowest cost way that is sustainable for making connections of that kind in accordance with accepted good industry practice as it would be applied by a prudent distributor; or

-(ii) any greater amount that it is agreed to pay for the distributor to make the connection in any other way;
+(ii) any greater amount that it is agreed to be paid for the distributor to make the connection in any other way;

 (c) that a contract be entered into with the distributor for the transportation of the electricity to be supplied through the connection.

+(4A) Before the end of the 5th complete business day after arrangements are sought to be made, or the application is made, under regulation 4, the distributor may impose any of the requirements described in regulation 5A.

-(5) If regulation 4 obliges the distributor to attach or connect premises to a distribution system, the obligation includes an obligation to extend the distribution system to a suitable connection point.
+(5) If the distributor decides to satisfy the obligation under regulation 4 by attaching or connecting the premises to the distribution system, the obligation includes an obligation to extend the distribution system to a suitable connection point.

-(6) The capacity and standard of the extension has to be adequate for the supply required and in accordance with accepted good industry practice as it would be applied by a prudent distributor.
+(6) The capacity and standard of the extension or SPS must be adequate for the supply required and in accordance with accepted good industry practice as it would be applied by a prudent distributor.

+[Regulation 5 amended: SL 2021/185 r.
+10.]

+5A.
+Requirements for installation of SPS

+(1) The distributor may require that the agreement of the owner of any land on which a part of the SPS is to be installed be obtained to anything affecting the land that is necessary for the SPS to be installed and maintained.

+(2) The distributor may require that a contract be entered into accepting liability to pay to the distributor —

+(a) the amount that it would cost the distributor to provide an SPS in a way that efficiently minimises costs in accordance with accepted good industry practice as it would be applied by a prudent distributor; or

+(b) any greater amount that it is agreed to be paid.

+Note for this subregulation:

+A modified version of this subregulation applies in relation to an arrangement sought or an application made during any 2-year notice period applicable in relation to the distribution system: see regulation 13.

+(3) The distributor may require that a contract be entered into with the distributor for the transport of the electricity to be supplied by the SPS.

+[Regulation 5A inserted: SL 2021/185 r.
+11.]

 6. Time for complying with obligation

-(1) If the distributor is obliged under regulation 4 to attach or connect premises to a distribution system, it is required to do so before the time limit imposed by subregulation (2).
+(1) If the distributor decides to satisfy an obligation under regulation 4 by attaching or connecting the premises to the distribution system, it is required to do so before the time limit imposed by subregulation (2).

-(2) The time limit under this subregulation is —
+(2) The time limit for the purposes of subregulation (1) is —

-(a) the end of the 20th business day after the time when the obligation arises; or
+(a) the end of the 20th business day after the day on which the obligation arises; or

+(b) any later time to which the customer agrees in writing.

+(2A) If the distributor decides to satisfy an obligation under regulation 4 by providing an SPS for the supply of electricity to the premises, it is required to do so before the time limit imposed by subregulation (2B).

+(2B) The time limit for the purposes of subregulation (2A) is —

+(a) the end of the period of 6 months beginning on the day on which the obligation arises; or

 (b) any later time to which the customer agrees in writing.